pratibha-vt/pratibha.github.io/_pages/cv.md

   - A new challenge benchmark for evaluating SEarch-Augmented Language models on fact seeking questions where web search yields conflicting, noisy, or unhelpful results.
 - **Evaluating robustness of resource allocation in uniprocessor real time system** *(IJCA, 2012)*:
   - Proposed the robust resource allocation algorithm allocates resources that minimize the makespan and maximize the robustness in real time distributed environment.
-- **obust resource allocation algorithms in real time distributed system- robust resource allocation techniques** *(LAP LAMBERT Academic Publishing 2012)*
+- **Robust resource allocation algorithms in real time distributed system- robust resource allocation techniques** *(LAP LAMBERT Academic Publishing 2012)*

 ---